MetaMask/SIPs/SIPS/sip-30.md

 Interoperability snaps and account management snaps use the methods `snap_getEntropy`, `snap_getBip44Entropy`, `snap_getBip32Entropy`, and `snap_getBip32PublicKey` to generate addresses and other key material.

 These methods assume the client contains a single entropy source (the user's primary keyring mnemonic).
 The proposed API changes will allow snaps to request entropy from a specific source such as a secondary mnemonic.
-A new method `snap_listAvailableEntropySources` will be added to allow snaps to request a list of available entropy sources.
+A new method `snap_listEntropySources` will be added to allow snaps to request a list of available entropy sources.

 ## Specification